undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 - last vibration time;
 - last power activity time;
 - last current activity time, when a current sensor is configured;
-- the siurce evidence used to classify meaningful activity.
+- the source evidence used to classify meaningful activity.

 ### 3.3 Explainability